Andry-RALAMBOMANANTSOA/instrument/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any bugs, feature requests, or improvements.

+## Improvement

+The user's balance may be encrypted with AES.
+This matching engine should include Encryption and Decryption.
+You also may refactor the code in the main.rs because there are a lot repetition that can be unified in some function.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.